JeffWang987/Python_Using_Cpp_CUDA/README.md

 # Python_Using_Cpp_CUDA
-Examples illustrating how to use c++ and CUDA in python.
+Examples(ball query used in PointNet) illustrating how to use c++ and CUDA in python.

+# Steps
+- cd Python_Using_Cpp_CUDA
+- python3 setup.py develop
+- python3 python_code/ball_query_example.py